How Patent Landscape Analysis Can Help You Enhance Your R&D Strategy

 - What has already been explored and where is the white space;

 - It also analyses the patents, categorizes them, as well as buckets them into different aspects or segments.
 An example for this step would be the case of a pharmaceutical formulation, wherein a landscape search captures all patents related to the technology.
-At the time of analysis, the patents are categorized or bucketed into different aspects – depending on composition type, excipients, route of administration (e.g. injectable or oral), form or type of drug – (e.g. liquid or tablet), and types of diseases that it treats (for a landscape in the area of pharmaceutical formulations).
+At the time of analysis, the patents are categorized or bucketed into different aspects – depending on composition type, excipients, route of administration (e.g. injectable or oral), form or type of drug – (e.g. liquid or tablet), and types of diseases that it treats.

 How Patent Landscape Analysis Works

-While analysing, the captured patents are categorized under various criteria and this stage gives a general idea of what exists in the current state-of-art.
-Based on area of interest, such patents can be further analysed to extract information related to required taxonomy (Level-1, Level-2 or Level-3).
+While analyzing, the captured patents are categorized under various criteria and this stage gives a general idea of what exists in the current state-of-art.
+Based on areas of interest, such patents can be further analysed to extract information related to required taxonomy (Level-1, Level-2 or Level-3).